 }

 Restrictions

+Additional to the restrictions given in clause 5.2.3, the following restrictions apply:

 TempateInstance with out parameters shall not be used as templates of set of types or any of their direct or indirect elements.

 TempateInstance with out parameters shall not be used as elements of a permutation matching mechanism or any of their direct or indirect elements.
 TempateInstance with out parameters shall not used in special places as described in clause 16.1.4 of ETSI ES 201 873-1 [1] with the exception of the matching parts of receiving operations.
 If TempateInstance with out parameters are used in the matching part of a receiving operation, the assignment to the actual out parameter variables of all the templates is done only once the whole matching part matches and all other conditions for the selection of the alternative are met.